javascript-mafia/git/README.md

 ```sh
 [presenter-number]-[presenter_name]--section-[section-number]-[your-topics-here].pdf
 ```
+If presenter-number is less than 10, prefix with `0`.

-Example
+### Example
 ```sh
 01-sergio-pichardo--section-2-git-status-and-git-log.pdf
 ```

-**NOTE: Please add your resources to the correct meeting directory e.g. If resource is for meeting # 3 add to `03-friday-november-12-2021--git-basics`
+**NOTE: Please add your resources to the correct meeting directory**
+- e.g. If resource is for meeting # 3 add to `03-friday-november-12-2021--git-basics`

 ---

 ## Meetings Log